Here’s what you need to think about before moving forward;

 Before moving forward with a brand refresh, there are several things you should consider:

 1. Connect the brand refresh to real change

 Does your business now offer different products and services?
 Has your company changed direction and is trying to reach a new demographic?
 Your brand has to reflect these changes in a meaningful way for your audience.
 If you’re launching a new product or service, you need to consider how this fits into your brand and your customers’ expectations.
 Changing your offerings or adding something new changes how people see your organization.
 You need to ensure that your brand’s key messages and visual identity accurately reflect what you have to offer so that new changes will be well received.
 Remember, the strongest brand refreshes are those that communicate a real change in the brand’s strategy and experience.

 2. Build on your current brand strengths

 A brand refresh doesn’t mean throwing out the baby with the bathwater.
 Keep the brand attributes and graphic elements that resonate most strongly with your customers and think about how to offer them up in a new, fresh way.

-Often internal changes in a company can warrant a brand refresh and new identify.
-Whatever the reason for the changes, these need to be communicated to your external audience.
+Often internal changes in a company can warrant a brand refresh and new identity.
+Whatever the reason for these changes, they need to be communicated to your external audience.
 If your firm now looks different on the inside, it also needs to look different on the outside.

 Throughout the brand refresh process, keep in mind that your company’s brand is more than the products you sell or the services you offer.
 Your brand is what you stand for as a company.
 It’s your belief system, your philosophy and your credibility.
 Those points all translate into the perception your targeted audience will see and experience, and ultimately drive their decision to align with your company as a customer.